 Why Choose a Flipped Classroom Over a Solely Distance Learning Format?

 True, distance learning is less expensive than a flipped classroom.
 However, there are key components to a flipped classroom that are lost with a distance learning continuing medical education.
 For one, a distance learning format, that solely relies upon an online education platform, does not support the development of effective communication skills (Hughes & Lyons, 2017).
 In any health care profession, face-to-face rapport with patients is vital to a practice’s success.
 Without in-person rapport building, health care professionals will be ill-equipped when entering their health care careers.
 Secondly, medical students typically have increased engagement with training materials in a flipped classroom than in a solely distance learning program.
 This increased engagement enhances the learning process and better prepares students for careers in medicine.
 Additionally, an online education platform provided by a solely distance learning program does not support the effective collaborative learning environment needed when entering a medical profession.
 True, there are instant messaging services and video conferencing features which can be integrated into a distance learning management system; however, it is difficult to have these collaborations on an ongoing basis due to people’s varying schedules in a distance learning program (Hughes & Lyons, 2017).
 It is necessary to have face-to-face collaborations which mimic a medical setting in which in-person higher-order thinking, evaluation, and synthesis of knowledge is needed to optimally provide care to patients (Hughes & Lyons, 2017).
 The flipped classroom provides optimal classroom time to work through challenging cases with classmates and come to conclusions on best procedures in a timely fashion.
-Check out Faculty Focus for tips on how to stay organized in a flipped classroom setting.

 Is the Flipped Classroom More Effective Than Traditional Didactical Lecture?